RaphaelDeLaGhetto/whatdandoes.info/source/_drafts/Coronation-EFC-July-5.md

 ---
-title: 'Coronation EFC, July 5'
+title: Be Still in Your Hearts - Coronation EFC, July 5'
 tags:
 - pd
 - Coronation EFC